Cyan903/Userscripts/README.md

 </p>

 <p align="center">
-    Download a beatmap without logging through the website.
+    Download a beatmap without logging into the website.
 Uses the same method of download that osu!direct does, but doesn't require supporter.
 Also creates buttons for beatmap mirrors.
 </p>

 <p align="center">